jugularnauts/BIOE421_FinalProject/README.md

 ### Abstract
 This device will serve as a realtime information display for use in developing a device to measure jugular venous pressure, as part of Team Jugularnauts' senior design project.
-Preliminary prototypes will feature raw data acquisition from a 3x1 accelerometer array and an optical heart rate sensor.
-The accelerometers will be interfaced with Arduino through the I2C communications protocol, and the heart rate sensor will be connected through a single analog input.
-Arduino will be used for its precise timing capabilities, which are important for accurate signal subtraction, and will be connected to Raspberry Pi to provide realtime visual display of raw data through a Processing GUI.
+Preliminary prototypes will feature raw data acquisition from a 2x1 accelerometer array and an optical heart rate sensor.
+The accelerometers and heart rate sensor will be interfaced with Arduino through analog input pins.
+Arduino will be used for its precise timing capabilities, which are important for accurate signal subtraction, and will be connected to
+Raspberry Pi to provide realtime visual display of raw data through a Processing GUI.
 Future implementations may incorporate other desired features, including signal localization and signal processing.
 Signal localization may be explored through a “stud finder” mechanism, through which the strength of the signal corresponds to visual feedback on the Processing GUI, allowing the user to place the device correctly over the location of strongest signal (i.e., over the carotid/jugular bundle).
 Signal processing may be explored for reducing noise and subtracting competing physiologic signals, in order to isolate pulsations of the jugular vein.

 ### Milestones, Goals, and Due Dates
 11/3: Project abstract due
 - Publish final abstract to Github
-- Prototype Processing GUI visualization using CircuitPlayground accelerometer data
+- Prototype Processing GUI visualization using data from single ADXL335 accelerometer

 11/9: Initial prototype due
-- Replace CircuitPlayground w/ 3x1 accelerometer array (if parts arrive) or 10x1 J-STAT prototype
+- Prototype vizualization with 2x1 accelerometer array
 - Implement heart rate sensor acquisition and visualization (if parts arrive)
+- 3D print casing for device to be used on human neck, rather than affixed to breadboard

 11/16: Fit and finish due
 - Finalize GUI for visualization of raw signals
+- Assemble 3D printed casing and hardware components
 - Explore signal localization and subtraction of carotid pulse (heart beat)

 11/28: Final code due